-4.8 Irrelevancy of clebsches
+4.8 IRRELEVANCY OF CLEBSCHES

-As was emphasized in sect.
-4.2, an explicit choice of clebsches is highly arbitrary; it corresponds to a particular coordinatization of the d{λ} -dimensional subspace V{λ} .
+As was emphasized in section 4.2, an explicit choice of clebsches is highly arbitrary; it corresponds to a particular coordinatization of the $d{\lambda}$ -dimensional subspace $V{\lambda}$ .
 For computational purposes clebsches are largely irrelevant.
 Nothing that a physicist wants to compute depends on an explicit coordinatization.
-For example, in QCD the physically interesting objects are color singlets, and all color indices are summed over: one needs only an expression for the projection operators (4.32), not for the C{λ} 's separately.
+For example, in QCD the physically interesting objects are color singlets, and all color indices are summed over: one needs only an expression for the projection operators (4.31), not for the $C{\lambda}$ 's separately.

-Again, a nice example is the Lie algebra generators T_i .
-Explicit matrices are often constructed (Gell-Mann λ_i matrices, Cartan's canonical weights); however, in any singlet they always appear summed over the adjoint rep indices, as in (4.32).
-The summed combination of clebsches is just the adjoint rep projection operator, a very simple object compared with explicit T_i matrices (\mathbf{P}A is typically a combination of a few Kronecker deltas), and much simpler to use in explicit evaluations.
-As we shall show by many examples, all rep dimensions, casimirs, etc. are computable once the projection operators for the reps involved are known.
+Again, a nice example is the Lie algebra generators $T_i$ .
+Explicit matrices are often constructed (Gell-Mann $\lambda_i$ matrices, Cartan's canonical weights); however, in any singlet they always appear summed over the adjoint rep indices, as in (4.31).
+The summed combination of clebsches is just the adjoint rep projection operator, a very simple object compared with explicit $T_i$ matrices ( $\mathbf{P}A$ is typically a combination of a few Kronecker deltas), and much simpler to use in explicit evaluations.
+As we shall show by many examples, all rep dimensions, casimirs, etc.. are computable once the projection operators for the reps involved are known.
 Explicit clebsches are superfluous from the computational point of view; we use them chiefly to state general theorems without recourse to any explicit realizations.

 However, if one has to compute noninvariant quantities, such as subgroup embeddings, explicit clebsches might be very useful.
-Gell-Mann [138] invented λ_i matrices in order to embed SU(2) of isospin into SU(3) of the eightfold way.
-Cartan's canonical form for generators, summarized by Dynkin labels of a rep (table 7.6) is a very powerful tool in the study of symmetry-breaking chains [315, 127].
+Gell-Mann [137] invented $\lambda_i$ matrices in order to embed SU(2) of isospin into SU(3) of the eightfold way.
+Cartan's canonical form for generators, summarized by Dynkin labels of a rep (table 7.6) is a very powerful tool in the study of symmetry-breaking chains [312, 126].
 The same can be achieved with decomposition by invariant matrices (a nonvanishing expectation value for a direction in the defining space defines the little group of transformations in the remaining directions), but the tensorial technology in this context is underdeveloped compared to the canonical methods.
-And, as Stedman [320] rightly points out, if you need to check your calculations against the existing literature, keeping track of phase conventions is a necessity.
+And, as Stedman [317] rightly points out, if you need to check your calculations against the existing literature, keeping track of phase conventions is a necessity.

-4.9 A brief history of birdtracks
+4.9 A BRIEF HISTORY OF BIRDTRACKS